Nice to meet you.

 In simple words, alt text is what will replace your image in search results if, for example, a user’s internet connection is too weak to upload images.
 But alt text is more than that.
 Search engines use it to understand what your image is and how to rank it via SEO meta tags.
 So apart from your target keywords, try to use these 125 characters to describe the image as accurately as possible.

 If the content management platform you use allows image descriptions, make sure to fill it in.
 Descriptions give you space to provide context for the image and further insights into what you’re offering.
 It should be compelling and consistent with your brand image.
-And obviously include your keyword(s).
+And include your primary and secondary keyword(s) for better crawlability and targeting.

 These are the general, universal guidelines, but it is also important to optimize your content for specific media outlets.
 Before you even start to create your content, make sure it meets the guidelines of your target medium.

-Apart from the obvious benefit of optimizing for image search, better organic visibility, marketers have many reasons to be interested in the technology.
+Apart from the obvious benefit of optimizing for image search and better organic visibility, marketers have many reasons to be interested in the technology.

-Following the example of The New York Times and its recent annual music issue, be creative and consider incorporating visual search engines into your marketing strategy to provide your customers with an omni-sensory experience.
+Following the example of recent buzz around OpenVerse and its creative common search to diversify knowledge and build ethical standards, visual search gives omni-sensory experiences for people to make the most of virtual worlds.
 You can also go for a long-term collaboration and incorporate AI tools into your offer.
-For example, if you’re in the fashion industry, you may think about partnering with tools such as Intelistyle that generate outfit recommendations based on what your customers are interested in.
+For example, if you’re in the fashion industry, you may think about partnering with tools such as Canto that generate outfit recommendations based on what your customers are interested in.

 Finding your niche

 Look for apps and websites dedicated to your niche.
-For example, if you’re in the furniture industry, look into adding your product content to Living Spaces, a visual designer tool that allows people to use their product base in visual projects.
+For example, if you’re in the furniture industry, look into adding your product content to the virtual design program of Living Spaces, a visual designer tool that allows people to use their product base in visual projects.

 Content creation